 A bleak view into the near future

-I thought I would start off my film blogs with one of my all time favourites: Children of Men.
 This is in no way a full review.
-I just want to write down a few points about this film that I love and hopefully encourage the reader to go and watch it.
+I just want to write down a few points about this film that I love and

 There is not much I can say about this film that has not already been said.
 It offers a grim view of Britain in the year 2027.
 The country is collapsing and has fallen under the control of a authoritarian government.
 Infertility has spread throughout the country and no children have been born for the last 18 years.